TKOaly/rv-tui-frontend/readme.md

 ## Code Style

-Linting with IDE extensions or NPM scripts, eslint and prettier config done in the project.
+Linting with IDE extensions or NPM scripts, eslint and prettier config are included in the project.